Bishma/custom-lovelace-cards/list-item-card/README.md

 ## Purpose

-This is a pretty niche use case.
 This card takes sensor attributes that are lists of strings and displays them as a card.
 Each item in the list it displayed on a line with an optional icon as a bullet point.
+By default an error message is visualized in case the sensor returns and empty or invalid list.

 ## Installation